-The Butterfly Garden at the Science Museum of Western Virginia will be closing on August 15, 2017, for the transition from an exotic butterfly habitat to a native pollinator garden.
-The Hidden Garden will open this fall with a variety of local butterflies and flowering plants.
+The Butterfly Garden at the Science Museum of Western Virginia is currently closed for the transition from an exotic butterfly habitat to a native pollinator garden.
+The Hidden Garden will open this spring with a variety of local butterflies and flowering plants.

 The museum’s new pollinator garden will focus on the importance of insect pollinators and their lifecycles.
 This change also allows the museum to educate the public about insect pollinators and to demonstrate some of the plants that can be grown in local gardens to encourage happy and healthy insect pollinators, including our beautiful native butterflies and moths.

-Beginning on August 15 and continuing throughout the time that the garden is closed for renovations, Science Museum visitors will be offered a butterfly garden rain check with their paid admission so that our guests will be able to return and enjoy our new Hidden Garden this fall.
+Throughout the time that the garden is closed for renovations, Science Museum visitors will be offered a butterfly garden rain check with their paid admission so that our guests will be able to return and enjoy our new Hidden Garden when it reopens.